Finding Statistically Significant Interactions between Continuous Features: Experiments

-To examine the quality of detected combinations, we compute precision and recall.
-Let $A \subseteq V$ be the features that are truely associated with the class labels (ground truth).
-In the binarization-based method, $A$ is the set of binarized features such that each of them is generated from each feature in the original $A$.
-Suppose that $\Sc$ is the set of significant combinations.
-For each combination $J \in \Sc$, $J$ is true positive if $J \subseteq A$.
-Thus precision and recall are given as $\mathrm{TP} / |\Sc|$ and $\mathrm{TP} / 2^{|A|}$, respectively, where $\mathrm{TP} = |\{J \in \Sc \mid J \subseteq A\}|$.

-To examine the efficiency of methods, we also measure the running time needed for enumerating all significant combinations.
-In the binarization-based method, we exclude the time used for binarization as the process is efficient enough and negligible compared to the pattern mining step.
+To evaluate the efficiency of methods, we measure the running time needed for enumerating all significant combinations.
+In the binarization method, we exclude the time used for binarization as this preprocessing step is efficient enough and negligible compared to the pattern mining step.